Gracia Mendes Nasi: Early life

 Memorial stone for Doña Gracia marking her 500th birthday in Tiberias, Israel.

-Gracia Mendes Nasi was born Beatriz de Luna Miques in Lisbon, Portugal in 1510 to a family of crypto-Jews (also known as anusim or Marranos) originally from Aragon, Spain.
-Gracia's father was Álvaro de Luna (possibly related to Álvaro de Luna from Spain (1388/1390 – 1453), a colleague of Don Abraham Benveniste.
+Gracia Mendes Nasi was born Beatriz de Luna Miques in Lisbon, Portugal, in 1510, to a family of converso Jews (also known as anusim or Marranos) who originally came from Aragon, Spain.
+The de Luna family had fled to Portugal to escape persecution in Spain after the Catholic Monarchs of Spain expelled the Jews in 1492.
+Gracia's father was Álvaro de Luna (possibly related to Álvaro de Luna from Spain (1388/1390 – 1453)), a colleague of Don Abraham Benveniste.
 Her mother was Felipa Mendes Benveniste, the sister of the Mendes brothers, Francisco and Diogo, and granddaughter of Don Abraham Benveniste of Castile.
 Gracia had a younger sister, Reyna, also known by her Christianized name, Brianda.

-The de Luna family had fled to Portugal to escape persecution in Spain after the Catholic Monarchs of Spain expelled the Jews in 1492.

-Though their wealth shielded them from the harshest forms of Jewish persecution in Portugal, in 1497 the de Luna family was forcibly converted to Catholicism, along with most Portuguese Jews, following King Manuel I of Portugal decree of expulsion, which eventually led to the Portuguese Inquisition in 1536.
+Though their wealth shielded them from the harshest forms of Jewish persecution in Portugal, the de Luna family was forcibly converted to Catholicism in 1497, along with most Portuguese Jews, following King Manuel I of Portugal decree of expulsion.
+This was amongst a series of decrees and anti-Jewish measures which eventually led to the Portuguese Inquisition in 1536.

-Marriage and Ascent in the Mendes Banking Enterprise
+Marriage and ascent in the Mendes banking enterprise

 In 1528, at 18, Gracia married her maternal uncle, Francisco Mendes Benveniste (Hebrew name Tsemach Benveniste, צֶמַח בֶּנְוֵנִיסְטֵי) in a secret Jewish wedding in Gracia's basement, and later in a public Catholic ceremony at the Lisbon Cathedral.
 A crypto-Jew and wealthy spice trader, Francisco was also a creditor and confidante of John III of Portugal.
 Like Gracia's mother, Francisco belonged to the prominent Benveniste family of Habsburg Spain.
 Gracia's sister Brianda later married Francisco's brother, Diogo.

 Francisco Mendes and his brother, Diogo Mendes, ran an influential and globally renowned trading and banking enterprise, with agents across Europe and around the Mediterranean.
 The House of Mendes-Benveniste traded in precious valuables and engaged in currency arbitrage.
 With the onset of the Age of Discovery and Portugal's discovery of a sea route to India, the Mendes brothers became notable spice traders.
 They later expanded into silver trading, a crucial payment method for Asian spice traders.

-Francisco died in the winter of 1535, leaving behind Gracia and their infant daughter, Anna.
+Francisco died in the winter of 1535, leaving behind Gracia and their infant daughter, Ana.
 In his will, he divided his fortune between Doña Gracia and Diogo.
-This gave Doña Gracia immense wealth, and crucially, significant control of the Mendes-Benveniste family fortune and enterprise.
+This gave Doña Gracia immense wealth and significant control of the Mendes-Benveniste family fortune and enterprise.

 After some time had passed, she asked the Pope if his remains could be put to rest in a new burial place.
 With the Pope's approval, she had Francisco's body moved to the Mount of Olives in Jerusalem.